Amy Carlson

-Amy Lynn Carlson (born July 7, 1968) is an American actress known for her roles as Linda Reagan in the CBS police procedural Blue Bloods, Alex Taylor on the NBC drama Third Watch, and Josie Watts in the NBC daytime soap opera Another World.
+Amy Lynn Carlson (born July 7, 1968) is an American actress known for her roles as Linda Reagan in the CBS police procedural Blue Bloods, Alex Taylor on the NBC drama Third Watch, deputy bureau chief ADA Kelly Gaffney in Law & Order: Trial by Jury, and Josie Watts in the NBC daytime soap opera Another World.

 Early life

 Carlson was born in Elmhurst, DuPage County, Illinois, near Chicago, and was raised in Glen Ellyn, Illinois, the daughter of schoolteacher parents, Barbara Jane (Hultman) and Robert Eugene Carlson.
 She is of Swedish descent, with roots in Småland.

 Career

 1986–1992: College and early career

 Her first acting job was as a background actor in the film Lucas starring Charlie Sheen, Corey Haim, and Winona Ryder.
 Later she followed her older sister Betsy to Knox College in Galesburg, Illinois.
 While in college, Carlson was active in the school's theatre department, appearing in Fifth of July, Noises Off, A Lie of the Mind, and The School for Scandal.
 She directed the play Aunt Dan and Lemon written by Wallace Shawn on her senior year.
 Carlson graduated cum laude with a degree in East Asian Studies with a concentration in theater.

 After graduating college, Carlson moved to Chicago where she studied improv with Charna Halpern at the Harold ImprovOlympic, and took acting classes at The Actor's Center with Victor D'Altorio and Eileen Vorbach.
 She also appeared in some small theater productions including Dark City, Revenge of the Cheerleader with Warren Leight and Theater of the Film Noir at the Folio Theater Company.
 She also appeared in three episodes of The Untouchables starring William Forsythe and Tom Amandes.
 Carlson also appeared in three episodes of Missing Persons with Daniel J. Travanti.
 She also played in Legacy of Lies a TV movie with Joe Morton.